ChrisCampbell1/ChrisCampbell1/README.md

 ## Hi, I'm Chris

 I'm a Fullstack developer based in Denver, Colorado with experience creating beautiful and innovative applications with React.js, JavaScript, and TypeScript.
-Previous experience managing teams of up to 50 and growing revenue year over year.
-9 years experience working in the e-commerce space for venture-backed companies ranging from seed stage to pre-IPO.
-3 years entrepreneurial experience as an award winning realtor in the Denver, CO market.
+My previous experience includes managing teams of up to 50 and growing revenue year over year.
+I have 9 years experience working in the e-commerce space for venture-backed companies ranging from seed stage to pre-IPO.
+I also have 3 years entrepreneurial experience as an award winning realtor in the Denver, CO market.

 I'm open to rolls based in the Denver metro as well as remote opportunities.
 I also have the bandwidth to take on freelance development work.
 Thanks for stopping by and I look forward to working with you!